elprisdat/Backend-Swoopix/api.md

         "created_at": "timestamp",
         "updated_at": "timestamp"
       },
-      "otp": "string" // only in development
+      "otp": "string" // only in debug mode
     }
   }
   ```